-This Plan will be reviewed five (5) years following the date of its commencement.
+This Plan will be reviewed five (5) years following the date of its original commencement (i.e. 26 February 2024).
 Council may review the Plan prior to that time if required by changes to environmental planning instruments (e.g. LEPs and SEPPs), legislation, demographic changes or any significant shifts in the development environment.